spacelift-io/user-documentation/docs/integrations/api.md

 }
 ```

 Assuming all went well, the result of the above query will return your JWT bearer token, which you will now be able to use to authenticate other queries.
 Once acquired, ensure you use this bearer token in your requests.
-If you want to access the API reliably in an automated way, we suggest using the [Spacelift API Key > JWT Token](api.md#spacelift-api-key-greater-than-jwt-token) approach as Spacelift tokens expire after 1 hour.
+If you want to access the API reliably in an automated way, we suggest using the [Spacelift API Key > Token](api.md#spacelift-api-key-token) approach as Spacelift tokens expire after 1 hour.

 ## Insomnia setup